Yoga on a Paddle Board

 5. Boat Pose

-This is a great pose to continue to build core strength and stability, which is useful for paddle boarding, yoga and any other sport.
+This is a great paddle board yoga pose to continue to build core strength and stability, which is useful for paddle boarding, yoga and any other sport.
 You can challenge this pose by straightening your legs and reaching your arms to the sky, or doing boat crunches, lowering halfway down then lifting back to boat.
+These postures and movements can really strengthen your core muscles and can be modified depending on your fitness level.

 6. Crow pose

-Crow pose opens your hips and low back, and brings your center of gravity toward your board.
+Crow pose opens your hips and low back, and brings your center of gravity toward your board serving as the perfect pose for your stand up paddle board yoga practice.
 Bring your palms to the traction pad (shoulder width apart), and balance your elbows on your inner thighs until you’re toes gradually lift off the traction pad.
 Relaxed breaths are key here.

-One of my favorite poses on the board, headstand flips your perspective and brings fresh blood to your head.
+One of my favorite yoga poses on the board, headstand flips your perspective and brings fresh blood to your head.
 I love seeing the water and sky upside-down and feel the freedom of floating with my legs over my head.
+For more experienced yogis, the headstand on a board is a fun and challenging pose to try in your next stand up paddle board yoga class!

 8. Thread the needle